 A multimedia project on 38 UNESCO World Heritage Sites in Germany.
 Join us.

-In the autumn of 1989, the Berlin Wall came down.
+On November 9, 1989, the Berlin Wall came down.
 DW looks back at how it happened.

 A muse, a playground, an industrial necessity: Join us on a tour of Germany's most enchanting river.